This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-• You can’t rely on Springer Spaniels to point naturally – They’re bred as flushing dogs who actively startle birds into flight rather than freeze and indicate game location like setters or pointers do.
+- You can’t rely on Springer Spaniels to point naturally – they’re bred as flushing dogs that actively pursue and startle game into flight, not freeze like traditional pointing breeds

 Understanding Springer Spaniel Hunting Abilities